Sacred Heart CathedralCurrently Open [Closes at 07:00 pm]

 3 PM - 4 PM

-38.91% of people plan their visit to Sacred Heart Cathedral between 3 PM - 4 PM
+47.19% of people start their Sacred Heart Cathedral visit around 3 PM - 4 PM

 People usually take around 30 Minutes to see Sacred Heart Cathedral